CollabAR-Source/CollabAR-Code/README.md

 <img src="https://github.com/CollabAR-Source/CollabAR-Code/blob/master/figures/Distortion-tolerant.PNG" width = "600" height = "260" hspace="70" align=center />

 ### 1.1 Distortion classifier
 Different types of distortion have distinct impacts on the frequency domain features of the original images.
 Gaussian blur can be considered as having a two-dimensional circularly symmetric centralized Gaussian convolution on the original image in the spatial domain.
-This is equivalent to applying a Gaussian-weighted, circularly shaped low pass filter on the image, which filters out the high frequency components in the original image.
+This is equivalent to applying a Gaussian-weighted, circularly shaped low pass filter on the image, which filters out the high-frequency components in the original image.
 Motion blur can be considered as a Gaussian-weighted, directional low pass filter that smooths the original image along the direction of the motion.
-Lastly, the Fourier transform of additive Gaussian noise is approximately constant over the entire frequency domain, whereas the original image contains mostly low frequency information.
-Hence, an image with severe Gaussian noise will have higher signal energy in the high frequency components.
+Lastly, the Fourier transform of additive Gaussian noise is approximately constant over the entire frequency domain, whereas the original image contains mostly low-frequency information.
+Hence, an image with severe Gaussian noise will have higher signal energy in the high-frequency components.
 We leverage these distinct frequency domain patterns for distortion classification.